-Compared with traditional iron, copper, nickel and other metal elements, zirconium has lower density and smaller thermal expansion coefficient.
+Compared with traditional iron, copper, nickel, and other metal elements, zirconium has a lower density and smaller thermal expansion coefficient.
 In addition, zirconium has a low thermal neutron absorption cross-section (only 0.18×10-28 m2) and good corrosion resistance, which makes zirconium and zirconium alloys have a wide range of applications in the nuclear industry, aerospace and other special fields.

 Zirconium and its alloys have been widely used as cladding materials in nuclear reactors.
-Zirconium and its alloys reflect neutrons back into the reactor more efficiently than stainless steel, greatly saving uranium fuel; Zirconium alloy has good corrosion resistance in high temperature and high-pressure steam of 300 ~ 400 ℃, which also makes the reactor have a long service life.
+Zirconium and its alloys reflect neutrons back into the reactor more efficiently than stainless steel, greatly saving uranium fuel; Zirconium alloy has good corrosion resistance at high temperature and high-pressure steam of 300 ~ 400 ℃, which also makes the reactor have a long service life.
 Therefore, zirconium is regarded as the first metal in the atomic age.

 Development status of zirconium and its alloys